What is Close Protection - and When Do You Actually Need It?

 At VIS Protection, this work is delivered exclusively by former military and police professionals - specialists who operate quietly but never switch off.

-Who Close Protection is designed for
+Who are Close Protection security services designed for

 Close Protection isn’t just for celebrities or heads of state.
 Modern threats are driven by visibility, routine and access - not fame alone.
 You may need Close Protection if you are: